-This year I have been deeply called to immerse myself in an earth centered study of sacred sexuality.
+In 2016 I was called to immerse myself in an earth centered study of sacred sexuality.
 Most of us have an uncomfortable relationship to our bodies, to sexuality and haven’t had great role models or conditioning around beauty, sex, or arousal which I see has led us to a deep fear of true intimacy, to true vulnerability, and this fear keeps us from truly connecting with one another.
-So, I decided my theme for this year is connecting more intimately to the sensual aspect of the Divine Feminine & Sacred Sexuality.
+So, I decided my theme for this year was connecting more intimately to the sensual aspect of the Divine Feminine & Sacred Sexuality.
 I attended a month long teacher training in April of 2016 in Bali, with a specific focus on the Sacred Feminine and Tao Tantric Arts.
 This was a PROFOUND and intense healing experience and training.

-In January 2017 I left for a two month adventure to Thailand where I assisted a six week Tao Tantric Arts Sacred Feminine Tao Priestess Teacher Training.
-I was the healer on the weekends, and the space holder for the group participants and I also participated in the program.
-It was a huge undertaking as I was many roles at once, and I wanted to go back and take what I had embodied in Bali the year before a bit deeper into my system, which happened!
+The Bali trip was such a profound healing for me that I was invited to attend again as an assistant for their next training in 2017.
+I went to Thailand for 8 weeks to assist the course and offer healing sessions to the students.
+While I was there, I also ended up teaching my own work at the Sanctuary Thailand!
+I love it there so much!
+I can’t wait to go back.
 To complete my time in Thailand, I was blessed to assist my friend Daisy Kaye at The Sanctuary in Koh Phangan in her Breath Medicine Workshop and Five Element Dance/ Cacao Ceremony and was asked to teach my Wise Womb Medicine Workshop there, which was a joy and a surprise to have doors open so easily for my work.